Y. Frank Cheng, PhD, PEng

 4: Dr. Cheng was invited to give a talk “Pipeline integrity: public

 concerns, root analysis and technology innovation” in ASME Southern

 discuss the high-temperature corrosion of stainless steel in CO2-containing

 13: Dr. Cheng was appointed as the Panel Member for Kitimat

 West Douglas Channel Corridor Analysis by British Columbia Ministry of

 Transportation and Infrastructure.
-This panel is to evaluate the
+The panel is to evaluate the engineering

 28: Dr. Cheng and his PhD student, Da Kuang, attended the NACE Northern Area West Conference